Gepetto/robotpkg/README.txt

 The robotpkg_admin executes various administrative functions on the package system.

+2.3.7  Available make targets

+The following targets are available in a package directory.
+They can be invoked by running make <target> after cding into some robotpkg/category/package.

+Source manipulation

+fetch
+    Download the ${DISTFILES}.
+extract
+    Extract the contents of ${DISTFILES} into the work directory ${WRKDIR}. patch
+    Apply local patches available in ${PATCHDIR} (usually the patches directory in the package). checkout
+    Extract the sources in ${WRKDIR} from ${MASTER_REPOSITORY} instead of $ {MASTER_SITES}.
+This can be used to fetch a not yet released version instead of the latest release.
+This is mutually exclusive with the fetch and extract targets.
+See section 2.3.2 for details. configure
+    Perform the necessary actions to configure the sources.
+This may for instance involve running configure or cmake.
+If no configuration is required, this step simply does nothing. build
+    Or just make, the default target.
+It compiles the package locally in $ {WRKDIR}. install
+    Install the package into ${PREFIX}.
+The package is then available to the rest of the system.
+If an older version of the package is installed and required by other packages, this target requires confirmation.
+Otherwise, any older version of the package is first deinstalled. replace
+    Same as install, but does not remove packages that depend on the replaced package.
+This saves some time, since already installed package are not touched, but if the replaced package is incompatible with the older version, you will run into trouble.
+Use with care and when you know what you are doing. clean
+    Tidy the work directory and removes ${WRKDIR}.
+If the package was extracted using checkout, this target requires confirmation as it may delete locally modified files that will be lost. update
+    This is a shortcut target for fetch, extract, configure, build, install and clean.
+If the package is already installed and up-to-date, the target asks for confirmation.

+Introspection

+show-options
+    Display the list of available alternatives (see section 2.4.2) and build options (see section 2.4.1). show-depends
+    Recursively display all the required dependencies of a package.
+The results are splitted between system and robotpkg dependencies, and missing dependencies are indicated. show-var
+    Display the contents of a variable.
+This must be invoked as make show-var VARNAME=foo, where foo is the name of the variable to be displayed.

+Package sets

+fetch-depends, replace-depends, update-depends, clean-depends
+    This runs the same action as fetch, replace, update or clean (respectively), but on all dependencies of the package, including the package itself.
+Useful to update a meta-packages, for instance. fetch-<set>, replace-<set>, update-<set>, clean-<set>
+    This runs the same action as fetch, replace, update or clean (respectively), but on all members of the package set named <set>.
+See section 2.4.3 for an explanation of package sets and how to configure them.

 2.4  Configuring robotpkg

 The whole robotpkg system is configured via a single, centralized file, called